Author: Lem Chuck Moth

 - The Ruang Family of Yunnan

-In regard to the Ruang Family ruling over Ta-li, the advent of King Cuang invading the Kaeo country to the Mongol incursion of the Nan-tchao chronicle has the following quote (NCHAO: Hing-tche: P.112):
+In regard to the Ruang Family ruling over Ta-li, the advent of King Cuang invading the Kaeo country to the Mongol incursion of the Nan-Tchao chronicle has the following quote (HPNT: Hing-tche: P.112):

 We note that the kingdom of Ta-li posterior, under the government of the family Ruang, from Touan Tcheng-chouen recovered the kingdom, the 3th year Chao-cheng of Tcho-tsong of Song, year Ping-tseu (1096), until the 1st year pao-yeou of Li-tsong of the Southern Song, year Kouei-tcheou (1253) counted eight consecutive reigns, during altogether 157 years.